adamallo/tutorialCellPhy/index.md

 ### Model selection
 What model fits the data better?
-_Tip_: look in the output for terms related to model selection, e.g., likelihood, number of parameters, AIC, BIC.
+`Tip`: look in the output for terms related to model selection, e.g., likelihood, number of parameters, AIC, BIC.
 Feel free to ask me questions about it, or use your favorite internet search engine to take a quick look at the topic.

 <details><summary>Answer</summary>
 <p>
-Comparing the AIC or BIC of the models will give you a quick and clear answer that the _GT16+F0+E_ fits this data better (lower value).
+Comparing the AIC or BIC of the models will give you a quick and clear answer that the `GT16+F0+E` fits this data better (lower value).
 Alternatively, you could use a likelihood ratio test since these models are nested.
 I would not expect you to know this last bit and is not necessary at this point.
 </p>
 </details>

 ### Alternative data that incorporates variant calling uncertainty
 Probabilistic variant callers not only output the final variants but also the uncertainty of each call.
 CellPhy can incorporate these uncertainties in the phylogenetic tree estimation instead of using its single-cell sequencing error model.
 In order to run CellPhy this way, you will need to provide it with a VCF file that contains genotype likelihood data.

-Take a look at the provided input file CRC24.ToySet.vcf.
+Take a look at the provided input file `CRC24.ToySet.vcf`.

 Run CellPhy: